Sw1ndlers/LuaBundler/README.md

 A customizable Lua Bundler made in Rust

 ## Setup
-1. Download `luabundle` from Cargo.
+1. Run `cargo install luabundle`, it should download to your cargo bin folder.
-2. Run `luabundle` in the command prompt to create a new project in the current directory.
+2. Run `luabundle` in the command prompt to create a new project and in the current directory.
 3. Run `luabundle` again to bundle your code to the output file.

 ## Options